 Where to find book trailers

-Trailerspy is a collection of submitted book trailers
+YA Book Trailers is a collection of book trailers compiled by The Children's Book Council (US).

 Comic Book Trailers does what it says – trailers for comics.